kyamagu/matlab-sqlite3-driver/README.markdown

 Compile
 -------

+Type `sqlite3.make` in matlab.
+If it gives an error, continue reading this section.

 The package comes with sqlite3.make script for compiling.
+The script can choose to build either statically linked binary or dynamically linked binary.
 See `help sqlite3.make` for the detailed usage of the script.

-The script can choose to build either statically linked binary or dynamically linked binary.
-In general it is recommended to make a statically linked binary if possible.
-However, if the static version of sqlite3 or boost_regex library is not available, use dynamic linking.

-The following example assumes libraries are installed under `/opt/local`.
+The following example assumes boost and sqlite3 are installed under `/opt/local`.

+__Dynamic linking__

+Specify any optional compiler flags in the argument.

+    >> sqlite3.make('-I/opt/local/include', '-L/opt/local/lib')

 __Static linking__

-Specify static library paths and optional compiler flags in the argument.
+Specify static library paths and any optional compiler flags in the argument.

     >> sqlite3.make('--libsqlite3_path', '/opt/local/lib/libsqlite3.a', ...
-                    '--libboost_regex_path', '/opt/local/lib/libboost_regex-mt.a', ...
                     '-I/opt/local/include');

-__Dynamic linking__

-Specify optional compiler flags in the argument.

-    >> sqlite3.make('-I/opt/local/include', '-L/opt/local/lib')

-When using dynamically linked binary, you might need to preload the shared library on launching matlab.
-This is because matlab depends on its internal boost library which is usually incompatible with the system.
-Set the `LD_PRELOAD` variable on Linux or `DYLD_INSERT_LIBRARIES` variable on Mac OS X when starting matlab.

-Linux:

-    LD_PRELOAD=/usr/lib/libboost_regex-mt.so matlab

-Mac OS X:

-    DYLD_INSERT_LIBRARIES=/opt/local/lib/libboost_regex-mt.dylib matlab

 Usage
 -----